felixbeer/dev-stuff/README.md

-# gamedev-utilities
+# dev-stuff

-Useful utilities for game development of any sort.
+A collection of random but occasionally useful code snippets and scripts.